YellowAndGreen/vuepress-note/docs/_posts/随笔/excerpts.md

    12. When in eternal lines to time thou grow'st,
    13. So long as men can breathe, or eyes can see,
    14. So long lives this, and this gives life to thee.

+## Gasby

+In consequence I'm inclined to reserve all judgments, a habit that has opened up many curious natures to me and also made me the victim of not a few veteran bores.